 Each room in the Minute Suites have real doors to guarantee complete privacy.
 A typical room at the Minute Suites is small, measuring around 8 feet by 9 feet.

 You can dim the sconce lights inside the room.
 You also have total control of your own thermostat – each room is equipped with an easy to control temperature.

 On a corner, an electronic alarm clock can remind you to either check out of your Minute Suites room or to catch your flight.
 They also provide two wooden coat hangers, a gesture for you to dress down and relax and enjoy the space.

 Food and drink at the Minute Suites

 Your Priority Pass membership does not include any free drinks or food at Minute Suites at Atlanta Airport.
 Expect to pay $2.25 for regular Dasani bottled water.

-- Bathroom/shower: None.
+None.
 To use the bathroom, you have to go out into busy Concourse B. There goes your Zen.

-- Hours of operations: The Minute Suites at Atlanta Airport are open 24 hours a day.
+The Minute Suites at Atlanta Airport are open 24 hours a day.

-- Overnight stay: If you must stay inside the Atlanta airport and opt to stay at the Minute Suites, you can block an 8-hr stay and pay the flat fee of $151.
+If you must stay inside the Atlanta airport and opt to stay at the Minute Suites, you can block an 8-hr stay and pay the flat fee of $151.
 You have to check in between 8pm and 1am in order to get this deal.

-The Minute Suites at Atlanta Airport was swamped as soon as it was added to the Priority Pass membership.
-Although I understand that it is physically impossible to deep clean the rooms after each visit, overall, the room I stayed in felt very word.
-The furniture and carpet can use an upgrade or replacement.
+The Minute Suites at Atlanta Airport was very popular as soon as it became a Priority Pass option.
+Although I understand that it is physically impossible to deep clean the rooms after each visit, overall, the room I was in felt very weird.

-The leather couch in the Cypress Room where I stayed was very worn out.
+The leather couch in the Cypress Room was very worn out.
 In some areas of the carpet, it felt sticky.

 Overall it is a great concept, and definitely a comfortable amenity.
 I would use it again with my free one hour access of Priority Pass, but definitely not if I had to pay.